Before the day...

 Do we have separate sunset shots?

-You can have whatever the hell you like, and certainly don't need to.
+You can have whatever the hell you like, and certainly don't need to but I'll always encourage them.
 Summer weddings mean sunset is around 8-9pm, so if you're going to have them and I'm aware that you want them, I'll come and grab you during the reception to duck out for 20 minutes or so.
 It's usually just the happy couple for these.
 The big advantage of them (when sunset is behaving) is you can really get some awesome colours with you guys in them.
 Think romantic movie poster shots, riding off into the sunset.

 After the wedding portraits and family shots, is that it of the formal shooting?